dsdanielpark/open-llm-leaderboard-report/REVISION.md

 #### 2023.07.24
 1. When comparing the models [llama-30b-instruct-2048](https://huggingface.co/upstage/llama-30b-instruct-2048) and [llama-30b-instruct-1024](https://huggingface.co/upstage/llama-30b-instruct), it can be observed that longer sequences, as seen in recent models like long-llama, demonstrate better performance in generative AI.
 In the context of [long_llama](https://github.com/CStanKonrad/long_llama), the Focused Transformer (FoT) performs better. (https://arxiv.org/abs/2307.03170)

-> Long Sequence Length is better
+> Conclusion: Long Sequence Length is better

 1. Regarding backbone models, llama2 shows better performance, and it is noteworthy that upstage achieved good results with llama1 compared to the top 3 models using llama2.
 (It is cautiously speculated that upstage might have been retrained with a similar learning strategy based on llama2).